<> <> <> <>

 "You can get a referral from a GP for a mental health care plan to see a psychologist or a sleep physician.”

-As for medication, it's important to choose the right one.
-Mair advises that while some types of sleep medicine may work in the short term, “beyond the first week or 2 of sleep problems”, they aren't going to be all that helpful for chronic insomnia issues.
+As for medical treatment, it's important to choose the right one.
+Mair advises that while some types may work in the short term, “beyond the first week or 2 of sleep problems”, they aren't going to be all that helpful for chronic insomnia issues.

 The final word